cisagov/development-guide/CONTRIBUTING.md

 create and manage a Python virtual environment specific to this project.

-We recommend using the `setup-env` tool located in this repository, as it automates the entire environment configuration process.
+We recommend using the `setup-env` script located in this repository, as it automates the entire environment configuration process.
 The dependencies required to run this tool are
 [GNU `getopt`](https://github.com/util-linux/util-linux/blob/master/misc-utils/getopt.1.adoc),